cragson/osmium/README.md

         - `on_first_activation` will be executed when the feature gets the first time activated
         - `tick` is not called by default but should be called frequently when your feature is active, for an example look here: [How to run your cheat](#how-to-run-your-cheat).
         - `on_render` is not called by default but should be called in your overlay instance when the feature is active and wants to draw something, for an example look here: [How to run your overlay](#how-to-run-your-overlay).
+        - `on_shutdown` should be called when the cheat is shutting down, like e.g. `cheat::shutdown`.

     - ### **How to add new features to your cheat** After you did finish your feature you want to add it to your `cheat` instance, right?